JimmyRespawn/PassionNano/productblog/content/docs/iptviOS/get-started.md

 Please be patient if you are new to IPTV.
 IPTV Fluent does not provide in-box channels.

-**Notice: For XC URL, the example link is like http://www.example.com:port/get.php , especially with `/get.php` at the end.
-In future, we'll optimize the auto link complete in future version**

 <!--more-->

 ## 1. What is an IPTV Fluent Player